elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

  * We did review basics of Master and Slave in the earlier section

- * Let’s review additional details in this section
+ * Let's review additional details in this section

      - How to setup Master and Slave nodes